“How much does X cost?” is one of the most common (and yet complicated) questions in the software engineering industry.

 Without any additional clarifications, here’s what may happen in between:

-1. Responsive design hasn’t been included in-depth.
+- Responsive and adaptive design frameworks hasn’t been included in-depth.
 You’ve introduced specific breakpoints for some resolutions but the customer asks for a fluid layout.

-2. The grid has been limited to 1980px wide (or so).
+- The layout constraints and resolution frameworks (or so).
 The client asks for full retina support – or generally any screen out there.
 This results in humongous images killing the load time of the site.

-5. Long text may fall under the banner itself, breaking the design consistency.
+- Long text may fall under the banner itself, design inconsistency and layout degradation consistency.
 Or expanding the image in unknown ways.

 Have you noticed that we’ve only touched on grid width and header image so far?

-• Certain sliders, galleries, and dynamic accordions may misbehave on iOS or Internet Explorer/Edge.
-Debugging becomes a nightmare.
+- Certain sliders, galleries, and dynamic accordions may misbehave on iOS or Internet Explorer/Edge.
+Complex cross-platform compatibility issues.

 This is merely an excerpt of everything that happens during the development process.
 Let’s take a look at another example.